NHSDigital/dtos-experimental-design-library/README.md

 1. Add your design's HTML code to `index.njk`
 2. Add your design's CSS or SASS to `styles.scss`
 3. If your design requires JavaScript, add your code to `scripts.js`.
-This is not mandatory if your design does not require JavaScript
+This is not mandatory, and if your design does not require JavaScript you can delete the `scripts.js` file.

 You can repeat these steps if you have more than 1 variation of your design.
 Either duplicate the `default` folder you just updated, or the `variant` folder inside `template` as many times as you require.
 Make sure to give each new folder a unique, indentifiable name as we will reference them later when building our index page.